 - All classes are taught by professional filmmakers.

 - And the week will end with your film screened in the LFS cinema!

 No previous filmmaking experience is necessary.
 All we ask is that you're enthusiastic about making films!

-Over 50 particpants atteneded the first ever Filmmaking Academy in the summer of 2016.
-All ten films made during the four editions of the Academy were shown at a special celebatory screening at the end of the summer, allowing friends and family to see the films up on the big screen.
+Over 50 participants attended the first ever Filmmaking Academy in the summer of 2016.
+All ten films made during the four editions of the Academy were shown at a special celebratory screening at the end of the summer, allowing friends and family to see the films up on the big screen.

-In the October half-term participants were invited to attened a Next Steps workshops at the BFI where they developed more advanced camera and screenwriting skills, and were introuced to industry professionals who offered advice about how to forge a career as a filmmaker.
+In the October half-term participants were invited to attend a Next Steps workshops at the BFI where they developed more advanced camera and screenwriting skills, and were introduced to industry professionals who offered advice about how to forge a career as a filmmaker.

-Dates for the Filmmaking Academy 2017 will be announced later this year.
+Dates for the next Filmmaking Academy will be announced soon.

 If you have any further questions or wish to be added to our mailing list please email firstname.lastname@example.org.

 The Filmmaking Academy is supported by Into Film who help teachers and educators to achieve a wide range of effective learning outcomes in their use of film.
 The wider Into Film programme includes a network of extra-curricular film clubs, resources for use in clubs and in the classroom, training opportunities, a cinema-based film festival and annual Awards.
 Their extensive offer has been designed to meet the needs of all four nations in the UK, find out more at www.intofilm.org.